-LONDON – Marks & Spencer was Britain’s fastest growing food retailer in the key Christmas quarter, market researcher NielsenIQ said on Tuesday, providing further evidence that the company’s latest turnaround programme is gaining traction.
+LONDON – Marks & Spencer was Britain’s fastest growing food retailer in the 12 weeks to Dec.
+4, market researcher NielsenIQ said on Tuesday, providing more evidence the group’s latest turnaround plan is delivering.

-That data echoed data from rival market researcher Kantar published last week.
-However, Kantar does not include M&S in its monthly reports.
+Rival market researcher Kantar does not include M&S in its monthly reports.

-The researcher said UK shoppers spent a total of 7.1 billion pounds ($9.6 billion) at supermarkets in the two weeks to Dec.
-25, up from 6.7 billion pounds in 2020.
+The researcher forecast British shoppers would spend 6.8 billion pounds ($9 billion) at supermarkets in the two weeks to Dec.
+24.